 - Flush the system

 Open a nearby faucet.
 The water may be discolored at first, this is normal.
 Let water run out of the faucet for at least 10 minutes, or until any discoloration clears up.
 Depending on the system this may be almost immediate, or it may take a couple of hours.
-Once the water is cleared up a manual backwash should be run.
+Once the water is cleared up a manual regeneration should be run.

-- Initiate manual backwash
+- Initiate manual regeneration

 It is a good idea to allow the system to run through a manual cycle.
 On mechanical valves, turn the main knob until it clicks into the first position.
 On digital systems, hold the extra cycle button for 5-10 second until the backwash starts.